arduino/docs-content/content/learn/04.electronics/04.stepper-motors/stepper-library-examples.md

 // for your motor

 // initialize the stepper library on pins 8 through 11:
+// (note the order for 2th and 3th pins)
-Stepper myStepper(stepsPerRevolution, 8, 9, 10, 11);
+Stepper myStepper(stepsPerRevolution, 8, 10, 9, 11);

 void setup() {
   // set the speed at 60 rpm: